Public Key Encryption

 - Public Key Encryption also is weak towards man in the middle attack.
 In this attack a third party can disrupt the public key communication and then modify the public keys.

-- Confidentiality can be achieved using Public Key Encryption.
+Confidentiality can be achieved using Public Key Encryption.
 In this the Plain text is encrypted using receiver public key.
-This will ensures that no one other than receiver private key can decrypt the cipher text.
+This will ensure that no one other than receiver private key can decrypt the cipher text.

-- Digital signature is for senders authentication purpose.
+Digital signature is for senders authentication purpose.
 In this sender encrypt the plain text using his own private key.
-This step will make sure the authentication of the sender because receiver can decrypt the cipher text using senders pubic key only.
+This step will make sure the authentication of the sender because receiver can decrypt the cipher text using senders public key only.